Julie Kitchen is the Queen of Muay Thai. Period.

 Believe it or not but the future multiple World Champion in Muay Thai and Kickboxing hasn't started training until the age of 23.

-Believe it or not but the future 15 times World Champion in Muay Thai and Kickboxing hasn't started training until the age of 23yo and having two kids already.
-She has started working out to lose weight after the pregnancy in 1999, then she picked up Muay Thai, and three years later in 2002, she had her professional debut which she won.
+She was also married and had two kids already.
+Julie has started working out to lose weight after the pregnancy in 1999.
+She picked up Muay Thai and three years later in 2002 she had her professional fight which she won.

 In her own words: "People say I'm a natural, I'm not a natural.
 I've worked really hard, had great training and overcome a lot"